MaxCL/synch/README.md

 <hr>

+The code generate, for each step of the simulation, two files:

+* Original orbit
+* Shadow orbit

-It generates two files; original orbit and shadow orbit.
-The later is used to calculate the Lyapunov exponent.
+In combination they are used to calculate the Lyapunov exponent.

 Use: